Heralded generation of a three-mode NOON state

 We have demonstrated a practical approach to generate a multi-mode NOON state from three single photons, using a bulk-optical setup that can be implemented in standard quantum optics laboratories.
+This opens a pathway to multi-mode photonic resources beyond post-selected demonstrations.
 An interesting future application of our heralded state would be multi-phase sensing~\cite{Barbieri2024}.

-Three-mode NOON states exhibit an almost unit theoretical fidelity ($|\langle \psi_{\mathrm{opt}}^N|\psi_3^N\rangle|^2 \approx 0.9996$) with the state $|\psi_{\mathrm{opt}}^N\rangle$ identified in Ref.~\cite{barbieri}, which is optimal for simultaneous multi-phase estimation.
+Three-mode NOON states exhibit an almost unit theoretical fidelity ($|\langle \psi_{\mathrm{opt}}^N|\psi_3^N\rangle|^2 \approx 0.993$) with the state $|\psi_{\mathrm{opt}}^N\rangle$ identified in Ref.~\cite{barbieri}, which is optimal for simultaneous multi-phase estimation.
 In our experiment, the experimentally generated state attains a fidelity of $\langle \psi_{\mathrm{opt}}^2|\, \rho\, |\psi_{\mathrm{opt}}^2\rangle = 0.836 \pm 0.019$ with respect to this optimal target state.

-Overall, this work constitutes an important step toward the generation of increasingly complex heralded photonic states with more modes and photons~\cite{chin2024exponentially, Bhatti_2025, Zhang2017, Takeuchi2023}.
-This approach can be further extended through integrated photonics, providing a scalable and compact platform for implementing complex quantum circuits~\cite{Wang2025}.
-As a demonstration of heralded multi-mode entangled state generation, our work will contribute to future advances in quantum communication~\cite{distributedsensing2025}, multiphase sensing and quantum algorithms~\cite{barbieri, Gebhart2021}.
+Overall, our work represents an important experimental and theoretical advance toward the generation of increasingly complex heralded photonic states with more modes and photons~\cite{chin2024exponentially, Bhatti_2025, Zhang2017, Takeuchi2023}.
+This approach can be further extended through integrated photonics, providing a scalable and compact platform for implementing complex quantum circuits~\cite{Wang2025} (see Sections S1.2 and S4.3 of the SM).
+Through this demonstration of heralded three-mode entangled state generation and the proposal of a general scheme for higher-mode NOON states, our work will contribute to future advances in quantum communication~\cite{distributedsensing2025}, multiphase sensing and quantum algorithms~\cite{barbieri, Gebhart2021}.